Visiting Barcelona in February

 The Ramblas is another Barcelona sight that’s often better enjoyed in the low season that at the height of summer.
 Starting in Plaça Catalunya, it winds its way all the way down to the Mediterranean over a leisurely kilometre or so.
 Along the way, you’ll find flower and newspaper stalls, artists painting portraits, La Boqueria market and the occasional street performer.
 If you get chilly, there are plenty of cafés to get a little something warm.
 A word to the wise though – even though February is the low season, it’s best to avoid the restaurants right on the Ramblas, which are almost uniformly absurdly overpriced and poor quality.
 Check our restaurant guide instead.

 To finish out the month on a high note, hop on a train to Sitges, a pretty beach town about half an hour south of Barcelona.
 Late February sees its Carnival celebrations, a week of pure, unbridled debauchery by the sea.
 Dress up in your fanciest of fancy dress (the more over the top, the better) and enjoy parades, concerts, and general mayhem.
 This year, they’ll also be running a costume flea market where you can pick up any last-minute additions for your getup.
-In 2019 the dates are 28th February to 6th March, and you can find more info on VisitSitges.com.
+In 2020 the dates are 18-25th of February.
+Check out our event page with details on the best parades and how to get there.
+Young travellers wanting to head down, can sign up with Stoke Travel who organise a yearly booze bus to Sitges, leaving from Barcelona.
+These guys know how to party!

 14. Connect With What’s New at the Mobile World Congress